All Episodes

 They don't have near the same concerns.

-But Channel 5 San Francisco caught them destroying millions of dollars worth of parts.
+After filing for bankruptcy last year, Fremont solar company Solyndra still owes American taxpayers half a billion dollars, but Channel 5 San Francisco caught them destroying millions of dollars worth of parts.

-They're the latest most cutting edge solar technology, and they're being thrown into dumpsters.
+They're the latest, most cutting-edge solar technology, and they're being thrown into dumpsters.

 Forklifts brought one pallet after another piled high with the carefully packaged glass, slowly but surely, and all ended up shattered.